 He also wrote a column, Zen Lawyer, for the Tacoma Pierce County Bar News.
-His next book will be a collection of these columns.
-Meanwhile, you can read some of the chapters in the blog section of this site.
+You can read some of the chapters in the blog section of this site.
 Chapter 10, for example, features a crash course on one-minute meditation.

 On September 1, 2009, when Mark was serving as Chief Criminal Deputy, he was appointed as Prosecutor by an unanimous and bipartisan vote of the County Council.
 In 2010, he was elected to a four-year term.
 In 2014, he was elected to another four-year term with 96% of the vote.

-Under his leadership, the office made the community safer with a successful Elder Abuse Unit, Gang Unit, and High Priority Offender program, an objective, data-driven program that focuses resources on career criminals.
+Under his leadership, the office made the community safer with a successful Elder Abuse Unit, Domestic Violence team, and High Priority Offender program, an objective, data-driven program that focuses resources on career criminals.